w3c/wot-architecture/terminology.md

 A re-usable collection of blueprints for the communication with different IoT platforms.
 The blueprints includes the required vocabulary for the Thing Description to map Interactions to platform-specific messages as well as implementation notes for the required protocol stacks or dedicated communication drivers.

 ## Client API
-Programming interface that allows scripts to access remote Things over the network, local Things in a different execution environment, or directly attached hardware (which as abstracted as Things).
+Programming interface that allows scripts to access remote Things over the network, local Things in a different execution environment, or directly attached hardware (which is abstracted as Things).

+## to consume a Thing
+To read in a Thing Description and create a Consumed Thing software object for the application in the local runtime environment.

 ## Consumed Thing
-A software object instance created through the Client API that represents a remote Thing that is used by the local application.
+A software object instance created through the WoT object of the Scripting API that represents a remote Thing used by the local application.

 ## Discovery API
 Programming interface that allows scripts to discover other Things (local, nearby, or remote).